SUVX24-Chas-IoT-Team-7/wateringbuddy/docs/manual.md

 ## Introduction

-This user manual provides step-by-step instructions for effectively using the product, ensuring a seamless experience.
+This user manual provides step-by-step instructions for effectively using Watering Buddy, ensuring a seamless experience.
 It includes guidance on setup, daily operations, and maintenance.

 ## Setup and Installation

 The setup process is divided up into steps below:

-1. Put the soilmoisture sensor into a pot of choice.
+1. Put the soil moisture sensor into a pot of choice.
-2. Power on the Arduino using a 5V power supply via USB-C or using a 9V battery.
+2. Put the UV sensor also in the pot.
-3. Put the UV sensor facing out of the window
+3. Power on the Arduino using a 5V power supply via USB-C or using a 9V battery.

 ![Image of the sensor inside a pot](assets/Watering_Buddy_Sensor_Pot1.jpg)